MEZISH/printify-homework/README.md

 _*NOTE: This implementation is a concept for such tests - in real world test suite author would implement several parts differently to account for scope increase, performance and targeted execution of selected set of tests.*_

 ## Running
-At the root directory of the project run command `gradlew build` (independent from OS).
+At the root directory of the project run command `gradlew clean test` (independent from OS).
 Test report will be located at `build/reports/tests/test/index.html`